Background: Why HoloViz?#

 Datashader: Rasterizing huge datasets quickly as fixed-size images

-Colorcet: A wide range of perceptually uniform or large-number categorical colormaps for use with the other libraries
+Colorcet: A wide range of perceptually uniform continuous colormaps and perceptually based categorical color sets for use with the other libraries

 Assuming that you have some data of some particular Data type, the chart below will help you choose a suitable Python Data library for reading in the data and working with it, and then a suitable HoloViz API for specifying plots of that type of data, including optional HoloViz libraries.
 Given these choices, you can then choose an appropriate Plotting library for actually rendering visualizations, along with a Dashboarding library if you need one: